Oberheim OB-X8 Analog Polyphonic Synthesizer

 classic-mildly-distorted-but not-high-fidelity CA3080 OTAs.

-OTAs impart some mild distortion that is pleasant on the ears.
+The OTAs impart some mild distortion that is pleasant on the

-while I don't see either of these ICs on the OB-X8 voicecards (yes I
+obsolete CA3080; while I don't see either of these ICs on the OB-X8

-peeked under the hood), that pleasant distortion is certainly
+voicecards (yes I peeked under the hood), that pleasant distortion

-there.
-The initial OB-8 was released using CEM3360s for the
+is certainly there.
+The initial OB-8 was released using

-VCA and voice summing circuit, but Tom later lamented they sounded
+CEM3360s for the voice VCA and voice summing circuit, but Tom later

 It's not enough to couple VCOs to VCF to VCA and call it a